wing5wong/artisan-whs-static/source/_news/2020-03-28_peter-gordon-shares-top-tips-and-recipes-for-surviving-lockdown.md

 Gordon who lives in London where he owns two restaurants has just arrived in Auckland where he will be in self-isolation for the next few weeks.

-"As a local lad, raised in Castlecliff, I can truly empathise with you all regarding the coming month of self-isolation," he says.
+"As a local lad, raised in Castlecliff (and educated at Whanganui High School), I can truly empathise with you all regarding the coming month of self-isolation," he says.

 "The fascinating and heartening thing is that every New Zealander is doing this together, at the same time, as one society."